brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 This is the heart of the training loop: balancing compute, memory, and communication by deciding how to partition the model.
 Each form of parallelism is a different answer to the same question: _how do we make this model fit across the hardware we actually have, without leaving performance on the floor?_

+### A Practical Throughput Model

+Once you've chosen a parallelism strategy, the next question is: _what throughput will I actually get?_ Raw FLOP counts don't tell the story at scale.
+The real unit of progress in training is **tokens per second per GPU**,

 ### References
 1. Zhe Jia, Marco Maggioni, Benjamin Staiger, Daniele P. Scarpazza.
 Dissecting the NVIDIA Volta GPU Architecture via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1804.06826 [cs.DC], 2018.
 [Online].
 Available: https://arxiv.org/abs/1804.06826
 2. Zhe Jia, Marco Maggioni, Jeffrey Smith, Daniele P. Scarpazza.
 Dissecting the NVIDIA Turing T4 GPU via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1903.07486 [cs.DC], 2019.
 [Online].
 Available: https://arxiv.org/abs/1903.07486